Doe-eyed superhero picked for Tokyo 2020 mascot

 TOKYO: Tokyo on Wednesday (Feb 28) unveiled its long-awaited mascot for the 2020 Olympic Games: a futuristic blue-checked, doe-eyed character with pointy ears and "special powers" that was picked by schoolchildren across mascot-mad Japan.

-The mascot, which has yet to be named, was selected by elementary school kids across the country from a shortlist of three competitors instantly recognisable as "made in Japan".
+The mascot, which has yet to be named, was selected by elementary school kids from a shortlist of three competitors instantly recognisable as "made in Japan".

-The kids picked option "A", which, according to the Tokyo 2020 organisers, has a "strong sense of justice and is very athletic".
+The students picked option "A", which, according to the Tokyo 2020 organisers, has a "strong sense of justice and is very athletic".

-Helpfully, it has a magical power that enables it "to move anywhere instantaneously".
+Helpfully, it also has a magical power that enables it "to move anywhere instantaneously".

 Its Paralympic counterpart sports pink checks derived from Japan's famous cherry blossom and is "usually calm, however, it gets very powerful when needed".

-The pair received over 100,000 votes, more than the other two design sets combined.
+The pair, which have "opposite personalities" but are "very good friends", received over 100,000 votes - more than the other two design sets combined.

 Mascots are massive in Japan, the land of Hello Kitty and Pokemon, and there are literally thousands representing everything from small communities to prisons.